William Grasso: Criminal career

 Grasso was first arrested in July 1951, for petty assault, when he and five others were apprehended after taking part in a "near riot" in Fair Haven during which several police officers were injured.
 He became a protégé and right-hand man of New Haven Colombo crime family and Murder Inc mobster Ralph "Whitey" Tropiano.
 Grasso was an intelligent and disciplined gangster who maintained a cover job with a New Haven appliance and television store and led a quiet and conventional home life, marrying and fathering a son.
 Although he developed a reputation as a ruthless, efficient and vicious hoodlum, the 5' 8" and 180 pounds Grasso was not as adept as a street fighter and would typically lose any fist fight he was involved in.
 In 1960, he and Tropiano were forced to abandon a restaurant on Wooster Street as their headquarters after Grasso was beaten there by a rival gangster.

 In 1968, Grasso was indicted on charges that he used violence to take control of commercial refuse collection in Milford.
 Grasso, Tropiano and Lawrence R. Pellegrino were convicted and each sentenced to 8 to 12 years in federal prison and fined between $5,000 and $10,000.
 At Atlanta Federal Penitentiary, Grasso became an acquaintance of Raymond "il padrone" Patriarca, the longtime boss of the Providence, Rhode Island-based Patriarca crime family.
 After his release from prison in 1973, the Patriarca family recruited Grasso in order to expand its rackets into New Haven.
 After his release from prison, Grasso negotiated a deal with the Genovese crime family that gave him exclusive control over Hartford, which until then had been considered an "open" city not subject to the control of any single crime family.

 Succeeding his father Raymond L.S.
 Patriarca as boss after his father's death in 1984, Raymond junior was considered a weak leader.
 He managed to keep the peace in his crime family due to the support of the Gambino crime family of New York.
-In 1987 when Junior's original underboss Ilario "Larry Baione" Maria Antonio Zannino was sentenced to thirty years in prison thus weakening Junior's position, with Zannino incarcerated, Grasso became underboss.
+In 1987 when Junior's original underboss Ilario "Larry Baione" Maria Antonio Zannino was sentenced to thirty years in prison weakening Junior's position, with Zannino incarcerated, Grasso became official underboss.